tparchman/F22_BIOL792_coursepage/README.md

 ## University Policies
 ### **Dropping/Withdrawing**
 Last day to drop a class and receive a full refund: Sep.
-1, 2021\
+9, 2022\
-**Final day to withdrawal from classes (W, no refund): Oct.
-27, 2021**
+**Final day to withdrawal from classes (W, no refund): Nov.
+2, 2021**

 ### **Incomplete Grade**